Mitchell-D/testbed/README.md

 useful information inside of it.
 After this, the model training sequence is dispatched, and trained weights are stored back in the model's directory.

-Currently models are trained using __sequence__ style hdf5 files created from the timegrids by `generators.make_sequence_hdf5` as outlined in the next figure.

 <p align="center">
       <img src="https://github.com/Mitchell-D/testbed/blob/main/figures/software_arch/evaluation.png?raw=true" width="620"/>